abhiThere/devsmeet/README.md

 # 📃 Description

-DevsMeet is a meetups web app for developers to organize tech meetups.
+DevsMeet is a meetups web application for developers to organize meetups.
 The web app showcases upcoming meetups.
-Each meetup shows all the necessary details.
+Each meetup entails all the necessary details.
 The users can mark a meetup they wish to attend as favourite.
 They can also view all their favourite meetups at a glance.
-The meetup organizer can schedule a new meetup by providing the meetup details via a form.
+The meetup organizer can schedule a new meetup by filling out a form.

 # 🎯 Features